Benton fireworks disaster: Investigation

-Authorities found a cache of 172 boxes of unexploded fireworks worth about $20,000 and estimated to weigh more than 2,500 lbs and six 55-gallon (200-liter) steel drums full of chemical explosives in a nearby trailer.
-Federal firearms agents also found a firework case 8 to 10 inches in length and 3 to 4 inches in diameter which, due to the large size, prompted Polk County deputies to speculate that some of the explosives were being purchased by people with criminal intents, such as terrorists.
-The undetonated explosives found were buried in the ground on the farm and later detonated in an open pit in nearby Copperhill having been used as evidence in Webb's trial.
+Authorities found a cache of 172 boxes of unexploded fireworks worth about $20,000 and estimated to weigh more than 2,500 lbs and six 55 USgal steel drums full of chemical explosives in a nearby trailer.
+Federal firearms agents also found a firework case 8 to 10 inches in length and 3 to 4 inches in diameter which, due to the large size, prompted Polk County investigators to speculate that some of the explosives were designed for and being purchased by people with criminal intent, such as terrorists.
+However, in the opinion of TBI investigator Dr C. C. Blake, "It was a fireworks factory, period."
+The undetonated explosives were later detonated in an open pit in nearby Copperhill having been used as evidence in Webb's trial.
 The farm was also found to be guarded by an elaborate security system which consisted of surveillance cameras, electric fences, alarms, guard dogs, and warning signs.
-Polk County Sheriff Frank Payne told reporters that he thought that they were gearing up for the Fourth of July.
+Polk County Sheriff Frank Payne told reporters that he thought that they were likely gearing up for the Fourth of July.

 Polk County police and multiple media outlets interviewed several people living near the farm.
-One man, who did not know about the fireworks operation, stated that he had wondered how the farm employed as many people as they did raising worms.
+One man, who had been unaware of the fireworks operation, stated that he had "been wondering all this time how they could employ as many people as what they did just growing worms".
 One neighbor said that the blast shattered his windows and blew sheetrock off his ceiling.
-He had been told three months before by the Webbs that they did not want his children to go near the barn.
-Another neighbor said that he had heard one large blast followed by several smaller blasts over the course of about 20 minutes.
-The initial blast shattered glass in his living room.
+He had been told by the Webbs three months prior that they did not want his children to go near the barn.
+Another neighbor said that he had heard one large blast followed by several smaller blasts over the course of about 20 minutes, and that the initial blast had shattered glass in his living room.
 Sheriff Payne, a Vietnam War veteran, said that he "hadn't seen anything like this since Vietnam," and equated the explosion to a direct hit from a powerful bomb.
-Many of the friends and relatives of the victims interviewed stated that they did not know about the operation and were surprised to learn of it.
+Many friends and relatives of the victims who were interviewed stated that they did not know about the operation and were surprised to learn of it.